 Fraudulent spending has the potential to significantly impact a business’ bottom line.
-According to Certified Fraud Examiners (CFES), 5% of a typical organization's annual revenues are lost due to fraud each year, while the median loss from asset misappropriation $154,000.
+According to the Association of Certified Fraud Examiners (ACFE), 5% of a typical organization's annual revenues are lost due to fraud each year, while the median loss from asset misappropriation $154,000.
 Being able to identify where potential leakage can occur can help you prevent it.
 Here are four types of expense fraud schemes to look out for:

 1. Mischaracterized expenses